C0DEGamer/MULTIPLICATION-TABLE-GENERATOR-WEB-APP/README.md

-Multiplication Table Generator Made With HTML CSS And JAVASCRIPT
+Multiplication Table Generator Made With HTML CSS And JAVASCRIPT Download Option is Included.
+You Can Generate Infinite Number of Multiplication Table And Download Them